Tacna Province (Chile): Reincorporation to Peru

 On 3 June 1929, the Treaty of Lima was signed by then Peruvian Representative Pedro José Rada y Gamio and Chilean Representative Emiliano Figueroa Larrain, leading to the effective return of Tacna to Peru at midnight, on 28 August 1929, creating the Department of Tacna, and Arica being integrated into Tarapacá Province, ending the existence of the Chilean Province of Tacna.

 The handover had no official ceremony, with some Chilean officials temporarily staying behind to assist Peru regarding the new administration.
-Nonetheless, the return of the territory was met with celebrations in Peru, with President Augusto B. Leguía overseeing a military parade in Lima, and church bells ringing in celebration.
-Some Chilean citizens, who had remained in the province after the handover asked to be repatriated.
+Nevertheless, the return of the territory was met with celebrations in Peru, with President Augusto B. Leguía overseeing a military parade in Lima, and church bells ringing in celebration.
+Some Chilean citizens who had remained following the handover asked to be repatriated.

-Administration

-Map of the Tacna Province made in 1895.
-Part of the "Geografía descriptiva de Chile" collection.

-The Province between 1911 and 1921 with the Tarata Departament.

-The Government of Chile pursued a policy of assimilation known as chileanization, which was met with local resistance, as well as criticism from the Peruvian government, who withdrew their delegations in 1901, and, after re-establishing it in 1905, withdrew it again in 1910 as a response to the closure of Peruvian institutions as well as the expulsion of Peruvians "whose influence would contribute to the maintenance of the Peruvian national spirit."
-It also appointed several intendants to its Provinces, including Tacna.
-The intendants of Tacna were based in their headquarters in the city of Tacna and served under the title with the exception of Col. Arrate and Lt.
-Col. Beytía.
+Politics

+At the time, the provinces were Chile's first-level administrative division, each administered by an intendant.
+For this reason, Tacna was headed by intendants following its period of military administration, with the exception of colonel Arrate and lieutenant colonel Beytía, who did not serve under this title.
+The intendant's seat was located in the city of Tacna.